Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: The SAGSIN Conundrum: Architectural Complexity, and the Incompatible Digital Twin Paradigm

 \subsubsection{Resilient and Adaptive Data Transmission --- Communication}

 The communication stage primarily involves the wireless transmission processes between various nodes, not only linking the physical nodes but also connecting all stages of the PCCA loop.

 High dynamics between nodes is a critical characteristic of SAGSIN.
-Lyu \textit{et al.} and Wang \textit{et al.} point out that the extremely rapid topological changes in SAGSIN exert a significant impact on communication \cite{wang2021hybrid,lyu2024dynamic}, with the edges and nodes of the network graph continuously being created, destroyed, and reconfigured on a timescale of seconds.
+The extremely rapid topological changes in SAGSIN exert a significant impact on communication \cite{wang2021hybrid,lyu2024dynamic}, with the edges and nodes of the network graph continuously being created, destroyed, and reconfigured on a timescale of seconds.
 In wireless transmission, high dynamics also induce significant Doppler effects \cite{You2020Massive}.
 Taking LEO satellites as an example, their velocity typically exceeds 7 km/s.
 In the Ka/Ku bands used for satellite-to-ground or satellite-to-UAV communication, the frequency shift can exceed 40 kHz.
 Consequently, the performance of traditional 5G schemes, such as closed-loop beamforming that relies on CSI feedback, adaptive modulation and coding (AMC), and MIMO schemes, degrades sharply.
 Furthermore, the conventional orthogonal frequency division multiplexing (OFDM) waveform is highly sensitive to carrier frequency offset, which also poses severe challenges in SAGSIN \cite{lin2021doppler}.

 Regarding the large-scale characteristic of SAGSIN, the inherent propagation delays of different nodes range from sub-milliseconds to hundreds of milliseconds \cite{cui2022sagin}.
 This makes the nanosecond-level clock synchronization and hertz-level frequency synchronization required by 6G extremely difficult to achieve.
 It thus impedes the implementation of coherent combining or joint processing techniques like CoMP, NOMA, and network MIMO, thereby limiting the overall spectral efficiency of the network \cite{meng2024semantics}.
 Moreover, the combination of long propagation delays and high bandwidth creates channels with an extremely high bandwidth-delay product (BDP), which severely impacts standard transmission control protocols like TCP \cite{zhao2025satpipe}.
-TCP's congestion window growth relies on the return of ACKs.
-With a round-trip time (RTT) of 500ms, this window growth is exceedingly slow, leading to extremely low bandwidth utilization for extended periods.
-Furthermore, TCP misinterprets all packet losses (including non-congestive losses caused by rain fade or shadow fading) as network congestion.
-This erroneously triggers TCP's congestion avoidance mechanisms (such as halving the window size), leading to a drastic drop in throughput \cite{cao2023satcp, Ikeda2010ExtensionsOV}.